susickypavel/ctuthesis/README.md

 ### 1.2.1 TODOs

-To make your life a little bit easier, there are several `TODO: ` comments placed across the `*.tex` files to let you know that you should change their content before submitting your work.
+To make your life a little bit easier, there are several `TODO` comments placed across the `*.tex` files to let you know that you should change their content before submitting your work.

 # 2. Structure